jcalpickard/jcalpickard.github.io/_posts/2024-08-17-procedural-portraits-1.md

 categories: [authorship, creativity, archiving, databases, documentary, film]
 ---

 ###### [_This is the first of a two-part exegesis on ‘[Eno](https://www.imdb.com/title/tt19854690/)’ (2024), a generative documentary about musician and producer [Brian Eno](https://www.brian-eno.net/).
-This first post focuses on the film's unique structure and how it reimagines the relationship between archive, database, and film.
+This first post focuses on the documentary's structure and how it reimagines the relationship between archive, database, and film.
 In the second part, I'll show how this structure fosters a ‘procedural empathy’ for its subject, and consider the implications of this approach to documentary filmmaking._]

 <a href="https://www.youtube.com/watch?v=TzORw1dZww8"><img class="img-padded" src="https://files.justinpickard.net/images/log/2024/08/eno-crosshairs.jpg" alt="Screenshot of Brian Eno's home computer setup, from the trailer for ‘Eno’ (2024)"></a>